Island Alpine Select

 If you have information on new climbing routes to submit for inclusion

-in Island Alpine Select please read the following guidelines.
+in a future edition of Island Alpine Select please read the following guidelines.

 • Island Alpine Select focuses on technical climbing routes (3rd, 4th, 5th Class and technical ice climbs) and the mountains where these are found.
 A list of peaks to be covered in the book can be found here> In addition to alpine mountain routes some subalpine rock and ice climbs (eg: ice climbing at Boston Lake) will also be covered.